AVIGNON Roman Mediaeval Provence | FULL Please enquire

 Roman Mediaeval Provence

 Provence, in southern France, is home to the vibrant cities of Avignon, Arles, Saint-Gilles, and Orange each an important centre in Roman Gaul and each a key player in the cultural, religious, and political life of the area in the Middle Ages.
 Avignon, Roman Avenio, on the River Rhone, rose to international prominence between 1305-77 when, as home to the Popes, during what St Catherine of Siena dubbed the Babylonish Captivity, it attracted scholars, craftsmen, and clergy, many of whom hailed from Italy and effected fascinating cultural exchange.
 Arles, once the thriving Roman port of Arelate, situated near the mouth of the Rhone, became an important centre of the Early Christian church under its first bishop, Trophîme, and a stopping point on the Via Tolosana pilgrimage route to Santiago de Compostela.
 Nearby, Saint-Gilles du Gard, the starting point of the Via Tolosana is renowned for its abbey with an entrance façade embellished with fine Romanesque sculpture.
 Further north, Orange, Roman Arausio, preserves a magnificent Roman theatre and triumphal arch, which added to the town’s prestige during the Middle Ages.
-Together, these towns reflect the enduring legacy of Roman civilisation blended with the evolving spirit of the mediaeval Provencal Church.
+Together, these towns reflect the enduring legacy of Roman civilization blended with the evolving spirit of the medieval Provencal Church.

 Day to day Itinerary